michaeljcohen/cricut_cache/readme.md

 If Cricut launches congratulations!
 You're finished!
 P.S.
 Don't delete these files

+### Making it a bit simpler
+*   Double click on "resetcricut.py" on your desktop
+    * If it asks how you want to open it, select python and check the "always use this option" checkbox

 ### Runing it every time
-Once you've completed the above steps, you can
-*   double click on "resetcricut.py" on your desktop
+From now on you can just double click the resetcricut.py icon on your desktop and it will launch Design Space
-    * If it asks how you want to open it, select python and check the "always use this option" checkbox